doctorfree/nvim-lazyman/README.md

    [health] [init] [install] [open] [remove] [status]
 Where:
-    -A indicates install all supported Neovim configurations -a indicates install and initialize AstroNvim Neovim configuration -B indicates install and initialize all 'Base' Neovim configurations -b 'branch' specifies an nvim-Lazyman git branch to checkout -c indicates install and initialize NvChad Neovim configuration
+    -A indicates install all supported Neovim configurations -a indicates install and initialize AstroNvimPlus Neovim configuration -B indicates install and initialize all 'Base' Neovim configurations -b 'branch' specifies an nvim-Lazyman git branch to checkout -c indicates install and initialize NvChad Neovim configuration